sammachin/nodered-alexa-avs/README.md

 : payload (object) : the response from the Alexa Voice Service, certain objects will be binary audio buffers.

+AVS responds with a multipart object, the Node will parse this into a single object,
 ### Details

 `msg.payload` should be 16Khz PCM Mono audio, the node will attempt to convert any buffer input using ffmpeg but ideally you should capture in the correct format.